For help unlocking the full version and connecting to Google Calendar please see the "Desktop Guide"

 Q: I made changes to my Google Calendar using GCalToolkit Desktop Software, closed the program then went to Google Calendars in my browser and saw that I had made mistakes - what can I do?

-Please note that if you have edited your Google Calendar manually in your browser since you used GCalToolkit to edit/delete then you may see unexpected results because GCalToolkit is trying to work with an outdated copy of your calendar.
-However, you will still be able to undo all the changes that you made in GCalToolkit if you have only added new events to your Google Calendar as this has no effect on the data that you edited/deleted with GCalToolkit.
+Please note that if you have edited your Google Calendar manually in your browser since you used GCalToolkit to edit/delete then you may see unexpected results because GCalToolkit would be trying to work with an outdated copy of your calendar.

 Q: I'm using the trial version of the Desktop Software to delete my duplicates - why can I still see some duplicates this month?

 A: The trial version only downloads 500 events: any repeat event from BEFORE this period will NOT display, and if these are duplicated then they will not be detected.
-To be 100% sure that all your duplicates are removed, please purchase and unlock the full version - if necessary click the "Relax Duplicates" option in the "Options" menu.
+To be 100% sure that all your duplicates are removed, please purchase and unlock the full version.
+If you still have trouble, adjust the duplicate detection rules in the "Options" menu.

 Q: Can I change the order in which the events are listed in GCalToolkit?

 A: Yes.
 You can click at the top of most columns to order the events - for the title, summary and location columns this will put the events in alphabetical order; click again to reverse the order.
 Under "Events" you can choose whether to display only all day events, only all day repeats, only singles, only timed singles...

 Q: I get an error message when trying to load my calendar.